Terence Tao

-Tao was born to ethnic Chinese immigrant parents and raised in Adelaide.
-Tao won the Fields Medal in 2006 and won the Royal Medal and Breakthrough Prize in Mathematics in 2014.
-He is also a 2006 MacArthur Fellow.
-Tao has been the author or co-author of over three hundred research papers.
-He is widely regarded as one of the greatest living mathematicians and has been referred to as the "Mozart of mathematics".
+Tao was born to Chinese immigrant parents and raised in Adelaide, South Australia.
+Tao won the Fields Medal in 2006 and won the Royal Medal and Breakthrough Prize in Mathematics in 2014, and is a 2006 MacArthur Fellow.
+Tao has been the author or co-author of over three hundred research papers, and is widely regarded as one of the greatest living mathematicians.